SeldonIO/alibi/doc/source/overview/high_level.md

 ## What is Explainability?

-**Explainability provides us with algorithms that give insights into trained models predictions.** It allows us to answer questions such as:
+**Explainability provides us with algorithms that give insights into trained model predictions.** It allows us to answer questions such as:

 - How does a prediction **change** dependent on feature inputs?